< lcn home

 CWPP vs. CNAPP

-A cloud native application protection platform (CNAPP) differs from a CWPP in both role and scope: a CNAPP integrates multiple cloud security technologies into a unified platform, often including CWPP and CSPM features.
+CNAPP differs from a CWPP in both role and scope: a CNAPP integrates multiple cloud security use cases into a unified platform, often including CWPP and CSPM features.
+CNAPP is intended to be a comprehensive cloud security solution and CWPP is an important aspect by helping protect running workloads.

 Cloud workload protection best practices